Mark Thorpe

 Mark Andrew Thorpe (born 26 March 1969) is a former speedway rider from New Zealand.
 He earned 2 caps for the New Zealand national speedway team.

 Speedway career

 Thorpe is a three times champion of New Zealand, winning the New Zealand Championship in 1993, 1994 and 1996.

-He rode in the top tier of British Speedway from 1989 until 1996.
-After winning the under-21 New Zealand national title he joined the Newcastle Diamonds in 1989, where he stayed for six years.
+Thorpe rode in the top tier of British Speedway from 1989 until 1996.
+After winning the under-21 New Zealand national title, he joined the Newcastle Diamonds in 1989, where he stayed for six years.